 Select Channels tab in lower right panel.
 Select Band 31 (11.0µm).
 (Macintosh: There are no tabs, use band drop down list at bottom of Display panel).
 Click Create Display.

-A Field Selector window will appear for selection of the y-axis data field.
+A Field Selector window appears for selection of the y-axis data field.
 In this new Field Selector, select Reflective_Bands, and then Band 1 (0.65 µm) in the Channels tab.
 Click OK.